-London is my home but it is not cheap.
-Here are my top tips for things to do and see on a budget!
+London is my home city but it is not cheap.
+Here are my top tips for things to do and see when you are in London on a budget!
 I particularly love the amount of things that you can do for free.

 Natural History Museum, Science Museum, Victoria & Albert and the British Museum to name but just a few are free!
 In fact a lot of the museums in London are free and therefore offer amazing value.
 Some of them do have additional exhibitions or activities for which there is a fee, but the vast majority are free and can provide many hours of entertainment.